Msaleemakhtar/Online_mart_API/README.md

-# 03 Protobuf Kafka Messaging
+# 03 ONLINE MART PROJECT MICROSERVICES

 Google Protocol Buffers, commonly known as Protobuf, is a language- and platform-neutral way of serializing structured data.
 It is useful for developing programs to communicate with each other over a network or for storing data.
 Protobuf is similar to XML or JSON but is smaller, faster, and simpler.